Blessed are those who hunger and thirst for righteousness, for they will be filled.

 This material is licensed under an Attribution-NonCommercial 4.0 International License.

-Recommended Citation: Burghardt, Walter (1979) “Preaching Just the Word,” Reprinted in The Yale ISM Review: Vol. 4: No. 2, Article 8.
-Available at http://ismreview.yale.edu
+Recommended Citation: Burghardt, Walter (1979) “Preaching the Just Word,” Reprinted in The Yale ISM Review: Vol. 4: No. 2, Article 8.
+Available at https://www.ismreview.yale.edu